Skip to main content

 A Personal Injury Attorney’s Role in Independent Medical Examinations

-An IME is an examination by one or more medical experts in the context of a personal injury lawsuit.
+Independent Medical Examinations involve an examination by one or more medical experts in the context of a personal injury lawsuit.
 In such a lawsuit, the accident victim (the plaintiff) sues the person who caused the accident (the defendant).
-The defendant usually has insurance, so the insurance company pays any compensation owed to the victim.
+The defendant usually has insurance, so the insurance company pays any compensation for injuries, pain and suffering, or other damages owed to the victim.
 The insurance company’s goal is to pay as little as possible in claims.
-One way that defendants fight lawsuits is by having a medical expert say that the victim’s injuries are exaggerated, or the accident did not cause them.
+One way that defendants fight lawsuits is by having an independent medical evaluation where the examining physician says that the victim’s injuries are exaggerated, or the accident did not cause them.

-The rules governing personal injury attorneys and accident litigation, the California Code of Civil Procedure (CCP) sections 2032.010-2032.650, explain how and when the defendant can require a plaintiff to undergo a medical examination by doctors the defendant chooses.
+The rules governing personal injury attorneys and accident litigation, the California Code of Civil Procedure (CCP) sections 2032.010-2032.650, explain how and when the defendant can require a plaintiff to undergo independent medical exams by doctors the defendant chooses.

 While the exam is called an “Independent Medical Examination,” the medical experts are not independent; they work for the defendant.
 The purpose of the IME is to resolve the defendant’s questions about the plaintiff’s medical condition.